I-Hadjifrangiskou/Black-Scholes-Random-Forest/README.md

 - Synthetic option prices are generated using the Black-Scholes model
 - Random Forest Regressors are trained for call and put options
-- Evalutes the Normalised Mean Squared Error (NMSE)
+- Evaluates the Normalised Mean Squared Error (NMSE)
-- Visualizes predictions vs. true prices.
+- Visualizes predictions vs. true prices

 The repository includes a plot of the visualised predictions for a test run.